 Types of Jasmine Tea

 Although the most common type of jasmine tea is jasmine green tea, jasmine white tea, jasmine oolong, and jasmine black tea also exist.
-In some cases, these variations are simply jasmine-flavored teas, while in other cases, they are more elaborate blends, such as dessert teas.
+In some cases, these variations are simply jasmine-flavored teas, while in other cases they are more elaborate blends, such as dessert teas.

+In addition to tea type, jasmine teas are also differentiated by the leaves used to make them and their shapes.
 Different jasmine green teas are made with different grades of green tea.
 The best are made with a large ratio of tea buds to tea leaves.
 These will have a subtle, more delicate flavor than teas made with larger leaves and fewer buds.

 How Jasmine Tea Is Scented